IDCE-MSGIS/final-team-project-team-9_miles-qihui/README.md

 ## Final Project: Script 2
 ### Your Chosen Assignment

 #### 1. Initial Goal of the script:

-In our script we wanted to take webscraping lab (Lab 5) and modify it so that the data would be called from a resource using an API key instead of by means of a web scraper-- which can be blocked by certain sites by disallowing their content from being scraped using dynamic content.
-The initial goal of our script was to give the user an accurate description of the weather conditions based on their input -- a US zipcode and return the fortecast for the day in an intuitive GUI format using the PyQT binding and the OpenWeatherMap Current Weather data API.
+In our script we wanted to take webscraping lab (Lab 5) and modified it so that the weatherdata would be called from a resource using an API key instead of by means of a web scraper-- which can be blocked by certain sites by disallowing their content from being scraped using dynamic content.
+The initial goal of our script was to give the user an accurate description of the weather conditions based on their input -- a US zipcode and return the forecast for the day in an intuitive GUI format using the PyQT binding and the OpenWeatherMap Current Weather data API.

 The “forecast” is defined as the following:
 --Current description of the weather outside;